eklitzke/satoshis-coins/README.md

 ## Running

-To run this you'll need a local full Bitcoin Core node.
-Then run `pip install -r requirements.txt` (possibly after creating a virtualenv) and run `analyze.py` with a URL that points to your Bitcoin node:
+This code is written for Python 3.5+.
+You'll also need a full Bitcoin Core node.
+To install the runtime dependencies, run `pip install -r requirements.txt` (possibly after creating a virtualenv).
+Afterwards you can run `analyze.py` with a URL that points to your Bitcoin node:

 ```bash
 # Substitute your own rpc user/password when running this command.